Introduction to quantum groups: 3b. Peter-Weyl theory

 Finally, the last assertion follows from definitions, and from the obvious fact that, in addition to (1,2,3) above, the Hom spaces are linear spaces, and contain the units.
 In short, this is just a theoretical remark, that will be used only later on. \end{proof}

-As a main consequence of the above result, the spaces $End(v)\subset M_n(\mathbb C)$ are unital subalgebras stable under the involution $*$, and so are $C^*$-algebras.
-In order to exploit this fact, we will need a basic result, complementing the operator algebra theory presented in section 1 above, namely:
+As a main consequence, the spaces $End(v)\subset M_n(\mathbb C)$ are subalgebras which are stable under $*$, and so are $C^*$-algebras.
+In order to exploit this fact, we will need a basic result, complementing the operator algebra theory presented in chapter 1 above, namely:

 \begin{theorem} Let $B\subset M_n(\mathbb C)$ be a $C^*$-algebra. \begin{enumerate} \item We can write $1=p_1+\ldots+p_k$, with $p_i\in B$ central minimal projections.

 \item Each of the linear spaces $B_i=p_iBp_i$ is a non-unital $*$-subalgebra of $B$.